aidudezzz/deepbots-tutorials/README.md

         self.wheels4.setVelocity(motorSpeed)
 ```

-And that's it for the *robot controller script*!
+And that's it for the *robot controller* script!

 ### Supervisor controller script
-Before we start coding, we should add two scripts, one containing the RL agent that implements the PPO algorithm,
+Before we start coding, we should add two scripts, one that contains the RL PPO agent,
 and the other containing utility functions that we are going to need.

 Save both files inside the project directory, under Controllers/supervisorController/